-For use at temperatures exceeding 100°C or below minus 40°C refer to the suppliers instructions.
+For use at temperatures exceeding 200°C or below minus 40°C refer to the suppliers instructions.

-Where slings may come into contact with acids or chemicals consult the supplier.
+Where slings may come into contact with chemicals, particularly acids or acidic fumes, consult the supplier.

-In the case of multi-leg slings the angle between the legs should not be less than 30° or exceed the maximum marked.
+In the case of multi-leg slings the angle between the legs should not be less than $30^\circ\, \text{or}$ exceed the maximum marked.

-Multi-leg slings exert a gripping force on the load which must be taken into account, this increases as the angle between the legs increases.
+Multi-leg slings exert a gripping force on the load which increases as the angle between the legs increases and this must be taken into account.